HoffsMH/HoffsMH.github.io/_posts/2016-02-11-robo-loader.md

 For instance I see the number 3, and the color green, and I have the fourth lane selected, I press enter and...
 3 green blobs are placed on the first lane and then I see 2 and a counters starts counting down from 35 seconds.
 That means that after 35 seconds have passed the counter reset and I will be able to place 3 green blobs at a time on that lane.

-We are now approaching the center of what this game is really about, managing diminishing returns.
+#### We are now approaching the center of what this game is really about...
+ managing diminishing returns.
 Something that has a diminishing return means I get a decreased effect from doing the same thing repeatedly.
 In order to keep the workers from getting to the left side of the screen I need to think about what lanes and color combinations are available to me at a given time.

 For instance I might be out of yellow blobs on lane 1 but I have plenty red blobs left on that lane, and I might be out of red blobs on lane 2 but I have plenty of yellow blobs left on that lane.
 A few seconds later that situation may reverse and I have to keep track of that.